siees/Resume/README.md

 **Software Engineer** @ [Solutions Express QC](https://www.facebook.com/solutionsexpressqc) _(Jan 2020 - Present)_ <br>
 Software services Agency focused on providing digital solutions for the canadian market.
-  - Collaborated with marketing, human ressource and finance departments to analyse and conceive a new solution architecture that focuses on improving information integration between departments, reducing security vulnerabilities, and highlighting employees performance
+  - Collaborated with marketing, human resource, and finance departments to analyze and conceive a new solution architecture that focuses on improving information integration between departments, reducing security vulnerabilities, and highlighting employees' performance
-  - Designed and developed a Customer Relationship Management system for sales departement that increased sales team performance by 65%
+  - Designed and developed a Customer Relationship Management system for the sales department that increased sales team performance by 65%
-  - Managed employee training for all new recruits over a 3 months period and offered continuous advice, guidance, and mentorship on duties and best practices
+  - Managed employee training of all recruits for over three months and offered continuous advice, guidance, and mentorship on duties and best practices
   - **_Technologies used:_** TypeScript, React, Redux, Next.js, Node.js, Express, MongoDB, REST, Jest, Python
     <br><br>